What is SUP Paddleboard Yoga?

 Master the center of your paddleboard

 Finding the center of your paddleboard is important as that’s where you will find your balance when doing different poses.
 If you are doing standing poses such as Warrior I and II, ensure your feet are firmly planted on the board.
 In case you feel it wobbling, start with a narrower posture and widen as you get accustomed and comfortable.
 You can tell the midpoint of your surfboard by looking at the handle you use to carry the board to and from water.
+Eventually yo will create a complete sup yoga sequence to match your skill level.

 Start with Low Poses before Trying Standup Poses